nobodyscripts/LeafBlowerScript/Readme.md

 F4: Can sometimes miss bearo, if you see trade start buttons appearing, retry
 F4: Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use, to avoid leave a slot free in default loadout (8/9)
+F4: Will display failures to use suitcases before it runs out, this is due to the game not handling inputs every time.
 F6: Still! starting borbventures with only 1 borb
 F6: Incorrect items can be started if manually refreshed while it scans
 F7: Will intentionally grab gems if no pumpkins are found